 Identity found in non-cultural group settings is insecure by its nature and tends to automatically revert to the in-group versus out-group dynamic.
 Although one may have expected that the weakening of cultural identity would have increased cultural relativity – which in turn would have reduced ethnocentrism – it apparently has had the opposite effect.

-This author would like to make the case that in established multicultural societies such as the South Africa one (and potentially also in countries that are becoming more multicultural), a middle way is still possible to maintain stability.
+This author would like to make the case that in established multicultural societies such as the South Africa one a middle way is possible to maintain stability.
 Unity in Diversity is still a solution, because it can reduce negative ethnocentrism and transform it into positive ethnocentrism, while retaining natural cultural and personal identify at the same time.
-That said, it is important to keep in mind that cultural and personal identity should be maintained and strengthened at the same time.
-This combination will provide for natural confidence and contentment within one’s own culture, while also being comfortable with other groups being present in the same country or land.
+That said, it is very important to keep in mind that personal and cultural identity should be maintained and strengthened at the same time.
+This combination will provide for natural confidence and contentment within one’s own person and within one’s own culture, while also being comfortable with other groups being present in the same country or land.

 If both parenting and the education system fails in this regard and if personal and cultural identity become diluted and weakened, the idea and concept of Unity in Diversity would not be understood, supported or believed in enough for it to be strong enough to act as a bulwark against identity politics.